Showing off pictures taken with a Pentax adventure camera.

 As far as the color, I wanted something that would be easy to find if we should ever drop the camera in the ocean.

 “I love the color!”
 That’s the first thing I said after I pulled off the gift wrap and saw what it was. :) It took me a minute to realize that I was holding an underwater, waterproof digital camera.
 How cool!
 I was very excited.

-Before I start gushing about the rugged exterior, how easy this camera is to set up and use, and share some of the pictures and videos we’ve taken so far…
+Before I start gushing about the rugged exterior and share some of the pictures and videos we’ve taken so far…

 …here is some blah, blah, blah, I mean Important Technical Data, from their website: